EngineMachiner/mind-box/README.md

 The log font ("_eurostile Outline") is originally from the Soundwaves theme.

-## Usage
+## Usage - OutFox

-1. Drop the mind$box folder in the Scripts folder.
+1. Drop the mind$box folder in the Modules folder of _fallback.
+2.a Store the mindbox variable with LoadModule()
-2. Add mindbox.SpawnConsole() as an additional actor in the script you want for the console to show up (beware actors draw order).
+2.b Add mindbox.spawn() as an additional actor in the script you want for the console to show up (beware actors draw order).
-3. Run the functions like mindbox.print() in your Lua scripts.
+3. Run the functions like mindbox.print() in your Lua scripts or do mindbox.spawn(...).

 ## Credits
 - AwfulRanger (for being available and answering my questions about Lua)